Sainathreddy2002/DBMS__Project/readme.txt

 Flight Booking Page:-Allows the user to select the starting and the destination cities,date of travel,number of seats and flight of their choice.

-Passenger Information Page:-Asks for passengers details in order to print it on the ticket
+Passenger Information Page:-Asks for passengers details.

 Select Payment Method Page:-Allows the user to select their desired payment option to pay for the ticket.
 This consists of card payment page,net banking page,upi page